All about making kefir with a freeze-dried starter

-- The temperature at which the culture is kept should be between 0-10 degrees Celsius.
+- The temperature where the culture is kept should be between 0-10 degrees Celsius.

 - Each box of the starter culture can contain up to ten small 1-gram foil packets of culture.

-- Once you open a foil packet, you should not store back the remaining culture.
+- Once you open a foil packet, you should not store the remaining starter culture.

 Steps for making kefir:

-- Best use pasteurized milk for making milk kefir.
-If you decide to use raw milk, you must heat it at 63 degrees Celsius and then cool it down to about 24 degrees Celsius.
+- It is best to use pasteurized milk for making milk kefir.
+If you decide to use raw milk, heat it at 63 degrees Celsius and then cool it down to about 24 degrees Celsius.

 - Add the starter culture to the milk and then stir it properly.

 - After stirring it well, you should keep the mixture undisturbed at 24-29 degrees Celsius for 14-16 hours.

-- Lastly, put the mixture in the refrigerator until it cools down to 10 degrees Celsius.
+- Lastly, put the mixture in the refrigerator until it cools to 10 degrees Celsius.
 Don’t stir the mixture.

 After following the simple four steps, you will get the final product called kefir.
-The quality of the kefir depends mainly upon the milk that you are using.
+The quality of the kefir depends upon the milk you are using.
 The milk should be fresh and pasteurized.
-If you are not satisfied with the final product, then you can use another brand of milk.
+If you are unsatisfied with the final product, you can use another milk brand.

 If you are thinking of preparing kefir many times, you can use the final product as the starter culture.
-You can add about two tablespoons of the final product to 1 liter of milk.
-In this case, it would take 2-3 hours less for fermentation.
+You can add about two tablespoons of the final product to one liter of milk.
+In this case, fermentation would take 2-3 hours less.